 Frequently Requested Information

-A partnership of Georgia’s educational organizations whose mission is to make course transfer information available to all Georgia citizens through an Online web portal.
+A partnership of Georgia’s educational organizations whose mission is to make course transfer information available to all Georgia citizens through a web portal.